cbrown5/impact-eval-app/readme.md

 The true impact measure accounts for the biased placement of the no-take zones.
 The user will be selecting N monitoring sites across a grid.
 Different grid cells have different underlying habitats.
 So the challenge for the user is to select sites that are representative of the habitat distribution inside the no-take zones.

-The language to use is java script.
+The language is java script.
 I intend to deploy this as a github pages page.
 It will then be easy for students to use it in class.

 The app presents a grid where each cell has a specific combination of three possible habitats (see image).
 There is also a gradient of fishing pressure from a port located to the left of the spatial domain.
 Some grid cells are protected, whereas others are fished.
 The fish biomass in a grid cell is calculated internally based on a simple additive formula.
 In each grid cell fish biomass is modelled: